 - Almost 22 percent of LLCC students are in college for the first time.

-- In addition to Associate in Arts and Associate in Science liberal arts programs, top transfer programs include: Business Administration, Criminal Justice, Biology, Psychology and Computer Information Systems.
+- In addition to Associate in Arts and Associate in Science liberal arts programs, top transfer programs include: Business Administration, Pre-Nursing, Criminal Justice, Biology and Psychology.

-- Top enrolled occupational programs: Associate Degree Nursing, Certified Nursing Assistant, Truck Driving, Practical Nurse and Computer Systems.
+- Top enrolled occupational programs: Associate Degree Nursing, Certified Nursing Assistant, Truck Driving, Computer Systems and Business.